Basic Steps to Constructing a Sit-on-Top Kayak

 8. Epoxy Deck Onto Hull

 After the bulkheads are epoxied into place, it’s time to glue the deck onto the hull.
 The deck consists of three flat panels glued together on a flat surface, similar to the way the hull panels were constructed.
 The deck is then covered in 4 oz. fiberglass cloth and 3 coats of epoxy for strength.
-Once these panels have cured, the deck is dry-fit into place on top of the hull.
+Once these panels have cured, the deck is dry-fit into place on top of the hull, and then epoxied into place.